Building a Path to Personal Success

 The Keweenaw Family Discovery Center (KFDC) is an online learning option for families who want to be more involved in their child’s education.
 Students attending KFDC have access to the online course content offered through UPVA including BookShark Virtual, a literature-based homeschool curriculum developed for students from pre-k through high school.
 In-district designed curriculum is a blend of virtual and hands-on opportunities, with the virtual component being housed in Google Classroom.
 For in-person activities, parents remain at the facility or community location with their child and are responsible for their individual needs.

 These hands-on, non-core courses are offered M/W and T/TH in the UP Virtual Academy building and in the community.
-The facility includes rooms for sewing, music, maker space, game play, and woodworking.
+The facility includes rooms for sewing, music, maker space, gameplay, and woodworking.
 Once renovated, the building will have a kitchen for cooking classes and a large area to learn rock climbing and other physical fitness.
 Families can use the library where a large contribution of books from Finlandia University is housed.

 KFDC classes are open to all CLK K-12 students, although enrollment is mostly from UPVA and homeschooled families in Houghton, Keweenaw, and Baraga Counties.
 Approximately 50 students attend hands-on opportunities on a daily basis.
 Class sizes range from 2-14 students with an average of five students per class.
 Certified teachers oversee all classes which are taught by community experts.
 Scheduling begins with a spring survey to measure course interest with enrollment occurring in July and community experts designing curriculum in July/August.
 Course offerings are further defined during the first two weeks of class which is the drop/add period.
 KFDC provides professional development for community experts and opportunities to work with certified teachers on course development.